Neoncluster/Interfacer1-to-882SIO-adaptor/README.md

 2) Install sockets on the right as viewed from the parts side.

 To complete the install do the following:

-3) Remove IC26, IC27 and IC28 from the Interfacer 1 board.
+3) Remove IC26, IC27 and IC28 from the Interfacer 1 board
-4) Insert IC26, IC27 and IC28 into the build up adaptor board
+4) Insert IC26, IC27 and IC28 into your built up adaptor board
-5) Insert adaptor baord back into IC26, IC27 and IC28's empty sockets
+5) Insert adaptor board back into IC26, IC27 and IC28 empty sockets
 6) Pull IC 22 from its socket, and gently bend pins 4 and 12 so that they do not go into the socket.
 Put the chip back in the socket that way.
 7) On the solder side of the board, solder a wire from IC14-9 to IC14-10
 8) On the solder side of the board, solder a wire from IC12-9 to IC12-10